embray/gappy/README.rst

     >>> rec['Sym3']
     Sym( [ 1 ..
 3 ] )

-This is also the *only* way to declare new GAP functions from gappy:
+This is also an easy way to declare new GAP functions from gappy:

 .. code-block:: python